Roosky: Tourism

-Roosky is a destination for anglers, as the River Shannon and the nearby loughs are well stocked with coarse fish including roach, perch and bream.
-The harbour and marina are especially busy in the summer, with cruise vessels regularly stopping here.
+Roosky is a destination for anglers, as the River Shannon and Lough Bofin are well stocked with coarse fish including roach, perch and bream.
+The marina is especially busy in the summer, with cruise vessels regularly stopping and a caravan park located at the harbour.

+Outdoor activities that take place locally include watersports, horse riding, pony-trekking and walking routes along the River Shannon, canal and local bogs.

 The Rooskey Heritage Festival is also held annually in the village.
 This community festival includes live music and heritage displays and promotes Rooskey village as a tourist destination.
 There are also art exhibitions, watersport displays and markets.
 Proceeds raised by the festival go towards the next year's festival and community projects which have included commissioning a wooden sculpture for the village, promoting the village's rich history by using plaques near points of interest and organising events all year celebrating heritage.

-Outdoor activities that take place locally include watersports, horse riding, pony-trekking and walking.

 Education

 The village is served by the local primary school, Our Lady of Mount Carmel N.S., which was opened in 1997.
-An afterschool was built on the school grounds in the late 2010s and early 2020s at the back of the school.
+An after-school was built on the school grounds in the late 2010s and early 2020s at the back of the school.

+The Irish Education Inquiry 1824 recorded 127 students enrolled in three schools in Roosky.
+One school was exclusively Protestant and two were hedge schools for Catholic children.